The biggest reason people don’t take the time to walk their dogs is because they feel as though they can’t safely walk their dogs.

 Many of us have our dogs running the show from the word go, dragging us out the door, and charging down the driveway.
 By this point your friend at the other end of the leash has made all the decisions, all the while taking no notice of you.

-But, if you choose when it’s time to go out, and only put their lead on when they are relaxed and chilled, they soon figure out that that’s how walks will actually begin.
+But, if you choose when it’s time to go out, and only put their leash on when they are relaxed and chilled, they soon figure out that that’s how walks will actually begin.
+Check out these other naughty behavior solutions if you have a younger puppy.

 Make sure it ends well…